Pennsylvania Automotive Schools

 4 Common Questions About Automotive Careers in Pennsylvania

 With more than 11 million vehicles on Pennsylvania roads, there are tons of opportunities for skilled professionals who can operate, maintain, and repair cars and trucks.
-In a 2017 survey, almost three-quarters of contractors in the state said they were having trouble finding enough qualified people for available trades positions, and truck drivers and mechanics were among the jobs that were hardest to fill.1 Pennsylvania automotive schools can help you gain a competitive edge in this ever-evolving field.
+In a 2021 survey, over three-quarters of contractors in the state said they were having trouble finding enough qualified people for available trades positions, and truck drivers and mechanics were among the jobs that were hardest to fill.
+Pennsylvania automotive schools can help you gain a competitive edge in this ever-evolving field.

 Here are answers to four popular questions about automotive careers in this state:

 1. How Can I Get Into the Automotive Field?